Miranda Sings: Genesis of the character

 The Miranda character receives negative comments to her videos from viewers who are fooled by the character and believe that they are watching a serious video by a bad entertainer.
 Ballinger told Backstage: "It's sort of like an Andy Kaufman thing.
 You wouldn't believe the hate mail. ...
 You would never say that stuff to someone's face, but you can type anything online."
 TheaterJones commented that "perhaps because the Internet is some crazy postmodern distortion of reality, people ... felt it was their duty to point out how woefully untalented [Miranda] was, in the most horrific ways. ...
 Her hate mail, which she reads some of on stage, is an art form all its own."
 Ballinger noted: "The whole reason Miranda went viral is because people were making fun of how stupid it was.
 If I didn't get hate mail, I wouldn't have a job."
-The online critics were so harsh that Miranda became a "hero of the anti-bullying movement".Anichini, Amy Jones.
-"Is Miranda Sings a Champion for the Oddball Inside All of Us?", Baffle that Bully, July 10, 2014 Her young fans find the character empowering because they see, perhaps selectively, "a conservatively attired girl who does what she likes, gets lots of attention and has bottomless self-esteem."
+The online critics were so harsh that Miranda became a "hero of the anti-bullying movement".
+Her young fans find the character empowering because they see, perhaps selectively, "a conservatively attired girl who does what she likes, gets lots of attention and has bottomless self-esteem."
 Miranda also teaches that "Popular girls don’t have to be stylish. ...
 Fear no one. ...
 It's [acceptable for girls] to be cranky."
 An article at The Conversation observed that some YouTubers "use humour and satire to challenge ideas of popular femininity. ...
 Miranda Sings... puts on monstrous makeup to perform parody music videos [rejecting] being conventionally pretty."
-Fans of the character who are studying the performing arts say that Miranda is "a role model and a 'strong woman in comedy'" that inspires confidence in their performance and social skills.The Times commented, "there is another, sweeter side to her travails.
+Fans of the character who are studying the performing arts say that Miranda is "a role model and a 'strong woman in comedy'" that inspires confidence in their performance and social skills.

+The Times commented, "there is another, sweeter side to her travails.
 Miranda loves singing and, despite – or perhaps because of – the satire, becomes an evocation of something all humans love to do and have done since before we discovered language.
 The very act of singing, however dire the sound, makes us feel good."
 Ballinger noted that the TV show Glee (to which Miranda submitted an "audition" in 2010) is causing a resurgence of interest in singing in schools: "Everyone is talking about Glee and choirs and musical theatre, igniting a flame that has been dimmed for a long time. ...
 Live performance and musical theatre were almost a lost art ... people need to be reminded that it takes a lot more effort to sing than just watching movies or TV shows."
 Miranda followed up on this idea, saying: "Since I became so famous ... everyone is watching more music and singing more – because everyone wants to be more like me."
 As the Miranda character matured, its popularity grew especially with younger audiences of the Glee generation, with most of those attending her concerts being teenagers or in their twenties.